IBM Cloud Docs

 When connecting an external application, use only drivers that are supported by MongoDB or MongoDB's Featured Community-Supported Libraries.
 Cloud Databases does not support any drivers that are not supported by MongoDB.

-All the information a driver needs to make a connection to your deployment is in the "MongoDB" section of your connection strings.
+All the information a driver needs to make a connection to your deployment is in the "MongoDB" section of a credential created on the Service credentials page.
 The table contains a breakdown for reference.

 Type Type of connection - for MongoDB, it is "URI"